simonitminds/tmp_kpiconnect/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To run tests locally:

+* Install Selenium with `brew install selenium-server-standalone`
+* Install Chromedriver with  `brew install chromedriver`
+* Start Selenium with `selenium-server`
+* In another terminal window, run `mix test`

 ## Nanobox

-We use Nanobox for deployments to Azure
+We use Nanobox for deployments to Azure.

 * Create an account and install nanobox: https://dashboard.nanobox.io/download
 * Run `nanobox dns add local phoenix.local`